Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 ## Installation

-Please note this plugin requires WooCommerce 2.6 and above.
-Prior to 2.6, Simplify Commerce was bundled with WooCommerce core.
+Please note this plugin requires WooCommerce 3.6 and above.

 **Minimum Requirements**

-* WordPress 4.4 or greater
+* WooCommerce 3.6 or greater
 * PHP version 5.3 or greater
 * cURL

+The module has been tested with the following versions of WooCommerce:
+- 3.6.5

 ### Steps
 1. Download the latest plugin zip file from [this link](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/raw/master/dist/simplifycommerce-1.5.0.zip).
 You can also download previous versions [here](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/releases)